 As Dr. Smerdou explains “Our group at CIMA Universidad de Navarra in collaboration with other groups have found some promising compounds that could mitigate the severe symptoms of Covid-19 and prevent infections”.
 These results are important and if translated to the clinic they could hopefully contribute to save lives in the future.

 We will let you know soon where your generosity is headed next time!

 In the meantime, please help us spread the word further, among family, friends, colleagues…

-By donating your money to Apadrina la Ciencia, you are contributing to research projects that help handle the COVID-19 pandemic in Spain and to understand the Science behind the SARS-CoV-2 and the pandemic.
+By donating your money to Apadrina la Ciencia, you are contributing to projects that help handle the COVID-19 pandemic in Spain and to understand the Science behind the SARS-CoV-2 and the pandemic.

 Thank you all again for your support!

 Working with SARS-CoV-2 at biosafety Level 3 lab